mediocre/mehdown/README.md

 It adds the following features to Markdown:
 - Newline support
 - Detection of @usernames
-- Support for spoilers in the BBCode syntax of: [spoiler]This text will be blurred until you mouse over it[/spoiler]
 - Support for strikethrough using \~~strikethrough~~ syntax
 - Support for converting image URLs to `<img>` tags
 - Support for Twitter status embeds